Statement of Philosophy

 Language is the art of communication through behavior, speech and writing.
 The study of a world language, therefore, involves the student in the communication patterns of other cultures.

-- The students will be able to read and listen for understanding in the target language.
+- The students will be able to read and listen for understanding in the target language at an appropriate level.

 - The students will learn to communicate through speaking and writing in the target language.

 - The students will explore cultural similarities and differences.